-Abstracts and papers of the STS can be submitted through an online submission system (IPS/STS/CPS).
+Abstracts, papers and presentations of the STS can be submitted through an online submission system (IPS/STS/CPS).
 Organisers, chairpersons, authors and discussants of approved STS have been informed of the details.

 |Call for STS proposals is now closed.|

-The tentative list of STS, including the session date and time, which is updated monthly,
+The list of STS, including the session date and time,

 Contributed Paper/Poster Sessions (CPS)